madur/RDWAutoFinder/README.md

 For RDW request use: **RdwAutoFinder HTTPGET endpoint**

 Parameters can be combination or only one:

-**plateNumber**: begining of plate license number **brand**: Car brand in uppercase
+**plateNumber**: begining of plate license number

+**brand**: Car brand in uppercase

-**autoType**: can be Aanhangwagen, Personenauto, Land- of bosbouwtrekker ...
+**autoType**: please use those values: "Aanhangwagen", "Personenauto", "Land- of bosbouwtrekker" ...